bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 61°
-- broken clouds
+- overcast clouds
-- 71% humidity
+- 74% humidity
-- 10 mph wind
+- 9 mph wind

 No precipitation in the past 24 hours